jamezilla/ofxQTVideoSaver/README.md

 A wrapper for the QuickTime API for saving movies in the mov format.

 ## Compatability ##
-Any platform that runs QuickTime.
+    Any platform that runs QuickTime (i.e. Windows, OS X).
     OF 007 : source and example code
-OF 0062: source and example-simple. example-frameBufferObject relies
-            on core functionality of 007, but could be replaced by ofxFrameBufferObject (if you can find it).
+    OF 0062: source and example-simple. example-frameBufferObject relies on core functionality of 007, but could be replaced by ofxFrameBufferObject (if you can find it).

 ## Attributions ##
 James Hughes wrote the example projects, but has no idea where the